virenio/HTTP-Web-POST-ESP32/README.md

 **index.php**
-Create this and save this file in your website or localserver peblic.html folder. the file is accessed from ESP32 requesting data .
+Create this and save this file in your website or localserver peblic.html folder.

+the file is accessed from ESP32 requesting data .

 The index.php  file will access data from the database and send back data to ESP32

+**dbSql**

+Create a table in a database on youe APache server orr server host server.

+Scale the number of values as required.